realm/realm-dart/flutter/realm_flutter/example/README.md

-# realm__example
+# realm_example

-Demonstrates how to use the Realm SDK for Flutter™.
+Demonstrates how to use the Realm SDK for Flutter™

 ## Getting Started